 Salud y Paz doesn’t just provide medical care.
 In 2009, Salud y Paz opened an early education center called Susanna Wesley School.
 Susanna Wesley School provides education, nutrition, and medical care for more than 50 children preschool through first grade.

-Project Salud y Paz was created in early 2001 as a project of International Hands in Service (a U.S. based 501c3 nonprofit corporation/organization that procures new and used vehicles, equipment, and supplies for Christian mission projects throughout the world).
-Salud y Paz is now a joint project of IHS, the Iglesia Metodista Nacional Primitiva de Guatemala, and the United Methodist Church in the United States.
-As a part of the UMC, the project is a designated Advance Special of the General Board of Global Ministries.
+Salud y Paz is now a joint project of International Hands in Service (a U.S. based 501c3 non-profit organization), the Iglesia Metodista Nacional Primitiva de Guatemala, and the United Methodist Church in the United States.
+As a part of the UMC, the project is a designated Advance Special (#14060A) of the General Board of Global Ministries.

 International Hands in Service (IHS) through Project Salud y Paz provides a ministry of health services, health promotion and education to the people of Guatemala leading into a self-sustaining partnership.